ACF for Decision-makers

 European Commission: Directorate-General for Health & Food Safety

 A key advisory group to the EC’s Directorate-General for Health & Food Safety is the Expert Group on Safe and Timely Access to Medicines for Patients (STAMP).
 The group provides advice and expertise to the Commission in relation to the implementation of EU pharmaceutical legislation, as well as on EU programmes and policies in this field.
 The ACF has the privilege to participate in STAMP meetings as an expert cancer treatment representative from a non-profit organisation.
-We see contribution to this group’s work as a major opportunity to provide expertise on repurposing and influence the direction of cancer treatment in the EU.
+We see contribution to this group’s work as a major opportunity to provide expertise on drug repurposing and influence the direction of cancer treatment in the EU.

 Bringing off-label on-label